A Texas Tradition at an Affordable Price

 - If you plan on going to the fair more than once, it’s more affordable to get a season pass.

 - Going with a group of friends?
 Buy in bulk!
 Discounts begin for groups of 20+ people and tickets are discounted down to $10 each.

 - The next time you stop at McDonald’s, make sure you check out the tray liner for a State Fair coupon.

 - Not a fan of weekend crowds?
 If you go any weekday after 5pm, you can bring an empty Dr. Pepper can to receive half-off admission.

-- Speaking of weekdays, admission is only $6 on Tuesdays when you bring an empty Dr. Pepper can, $4 on Wednesday when you bring four canned goods to donate to North Texas Food Bank, and $7 on Thursdays when you bring a 20oz bottle of any Coca-Cola product.
+- Speaking of weekdays, admission is only $9 on Tuesdays when you bring an empty Dr. Pepper can, $4 on Wednesdays when you bring four canned goods to donate to North Texas Food Bank, and $9 on Thursdays when you bring a 20oz bottle of any Coca-Cola product.

-- Attendees 60 years or older receive $4 off every day and free entry every Thursday.
+- Attendees 60 years or older receive free entry into the fair every Thursday.